cuongle1206/OSDCap/README.md

 ## Experiments

 ### Extraction of Human 3.6M ground truth
 Generate ground truth data for Human 3.6M by transforming them to friendlier format.
-Please log in and download the annotation of Human 3.6M from [here](http://vision.imar.ro/human3.6m/description.php).
+Please log in and download the annotation of Human 3.6M from the official [website](http://vision.imar.ro/human3.6m/description.php).
 We based our extracting and processing code on [h36m-fetch](https://github.com/anibali/h36m-fetch).

 Your h36m directory should look similar to this after the extraction: